Winter Weather Updates

 2021 Winter storm leak adjustment request

-Crews contracted by the City of Georgetown have begun picking up tree limbs and brush left from the winter storm Feb.
-11-20.
-The special pickup is for residents who live in Georgetown city limits.
+Crews contracted by the City of Georgetown have been collecting tree limbs and natural debris since Feb.
+24 for residents who live in Georgetown city limits.
+Tree limb collection should be completed this week, March 15-19.

 Permits for winter storm damage repairs